DeutscheSoft/OCA.js/README.md

 ## OCA PI Microdemo

 The file `micro/index.html` contains a simple UI which can be used to control the OCA PI Microdemo.
-Simple connect the server at the ip and port running the micro demo and then open (http://localhost:8080/micro) in a webbrowser.
-If everything works correctly, a matrix of buttons should appear, which map the LED state on the Microboard itself.
+Connect the server to the ip and port running the micro demo and then open [http://localhost:8080/micro] in a webbrowser.
+If everything works correctly, a matrix of buttons will appear, which map to the LED state on the Microboard.
 Clicking the buttons will toggle the LEDs.

 ## Requirements